Sydney's COVID-19 cases ease but lockdown extension still looms | Health

 - Australia

-Australian authorities reported a slight slowdown in new COVID-19 cases in Sydney on Tuesday but left open the possibility of extending a lockdown in the country's largest city to douse an outbreak of the highly contagious Delta variant.
+Australian authorities reported a slight slowdown in new COVID-19 cases in Sydney on Tuesday, but may still extend a lockdown in the country's largest city to douse an outbreak of the highly contagious Delta variant.

 New South Wales state Premier Gladys Berejiklian warned the harbor city's more than 5 million residents not to become complacent as she reported 89 new locally transmitted cases, down from Monday's record high for the year of 112 infections.
 "One day is not a trend, the numbers will keep bouncing around," Berejiklian said in a televised news conference.

-Alarming health officials, the outbreak was showing early signs of spreading further afield.
-One of the New South Wales cases was in Goulburn, a regional center 200km (120 miles) from Sydney that had not recorded a case in a year.
+The outbreak was also showing signs of spreading further afield, alarming health officials.
+One of the New South Wales cases was in Goulburn, a regional center 200 km (120 miles) from Sydney that had not recorded a case in a year.
 Neighbouring Victoria state reported three new cases, it's first in almost two weeks, in a family who had returned to Melbourne from a visit to New South Wales.

 Authorities also reported the death of a man in his 70s, the second COVID-19 death in Australia this year after a woman in her 90s died in recent days.
-Berejiklian has made clear that a decision on whether to extend Sydney's three-week lockdown, due to end on Friday, will depend on how many people were found to be out in the community while infectious.
+Berejiklian said a decision on extending Sydney's three-week lockdown, due to end on Friday, will depend on how many people were found to be out in the community while infectious.

-NSW Chief Health Officer Kerry Chant said at least 21 of the cases reported on Tuesday were out circulating, also a dip from the previous day, but "still too many people in the community that are infectious".
-Berejiklian has said that the underlying number needs to be close to zero.
+NSW Chief Health Officer Kerry Chant said at least 21 of the cases on Tuesday had been circulating in the community, also a dip from the previous day, but that was still too many.
+Berejiklian said the underlying number needs to be close to zero.

-Outbreak hotspots across the city now number in the hundreds, including apartment blocks, homeware stores, health clinics, a bank, a butcher, and even COVID-19 vaccination centers.
-An apartment building in the beachfront suburb of Bondi was locked down under police guard after eight occupants tested positive, while Amazon.com Inc temporarily closed its main Sydney distribution center after two workers tested positive.
+Coronavirus hotspots across Sydney now number in the hundreds, including apartment blocks, homeware stores, health clinics, a bank, a butcher, and even COVID-19 vaccination centers.
+An apartment building in beachfront suburb Bondi was locked down under police guard after eight occupants tested positive, while Amazon.com Inc temporarily closed its main Sydney distribution center after two workers tested positive.

-"I don't mind doing the test, it's just part and parcel of having to travel across to the job that needs to be done.
-What choice do we have?"
-FINANCIAL SUPPORT

-Snap lockdowns, speedy contact tracing, and tough social distancing rules have helped Australia keep COVID-19 numbers lower than many other developed countries, with just over 31,300 cases and 912 deaths.
-However, the Sydney outbreak is growing rapidly.
-Infections neared 800 on Tuesday, less than a month since the first was detected in a limousine driver who transported overseas airline crew.
+FINANCIAL SUPPORT Snap lockdowns, speedy contact tracing, and tough social distancing rules have helped Australia keep COVID-19 numbers lower than many other developed countries, with just over 31,300 cases and 912 deaths.

+The Sydney outbreak is growing rapidly, however.
+Infections neared 800 on Tuesday, less than a month since the first was detected in a limousine driver who transported overseas airline crews.
 Both Victoria and South Australia states have ramped up precautions, including enforcing quarantine measures and closing domestic borders, to stop the virus from spreading there.
-Officials were hastily retracing the movements of a trio of Sydney-based furniture removalists who worked in both neighboring states while infectious.

-Residents of an apartment block in Melbourne, the Victoria capital, were ordered to self-isolate after the group collected furniture from one of the apartments.
-Prime Minister Scott Morrison, under pressure due to a sluggish vaccination rollout, said the federal government was upping a relief payment to A$600 per week from A$500 for people who lose more than 20 hours a week of work, as well as payroll support for companies with marked revenue declines.
+Prime Minister Scott Morrison, under pressure due to a sluggish vaccination rollout, said the government was upping a relief payment to A$600 per week from A$500 for people who lose more than 20 hours a week of work, as well as payroll support for companies with marked revenue declines.
+Some of the payments would begin only from the fourth week of lockdown, which would start on Sunday if the current three-week lockdown is extended.

 "The NSW outbreak has proved to be more severe, more dangerous, and it's in the national interest that we now put in place an upgraded set of arrangements," Morrison said.